Dynamic Matching and Allocation of Tasks: Appendix

 We can use the above relations \eqref{eqn-proof-thm4-ineq-work-1}, \eqref{eqn-proof-thm4-ineq1}, \eqref{eqn-proof-thm4-ineq2}, \eqref{eqn-proof-thm4-ineq-wm} to derive the following condition on the expression in \eqref{eqn-proof-thm4-clt-ubd}.

 Therefore, from the above \eqref{eqn-proof-thm4-final-ineq}, we can see that the client $\boldsymbol{m}^{BBE}[m]$ cannot have a strict gain at the same time as worker $i$.
-Thus we can conclude that the proposed assessment-matching rule has to be long-run stable w.r.t bang-bang equilibrium strategy (joint MTBB strategy).
+Thus we can conclude that the proposed matching rule has to be long-run pairwise-stable w.r.t the bang-bang equilibrium strategy (joint MTBB strategy).
+We now move on to long-run coalition-stable.